iliterobotics/FRC-Robot-2019/README.md

 - Jesse for the [highfrequencyrobots](https://github.com/flybotix/highfrequencyrobots) project, which allows us to define data structures for robot telemetry as well as internal use.
 - Team 1678 for their excellent README section on contributing code with Git, which can be found [here](https://github.com/frc1678/robot-code-public)
 - YourKit for YourKit Java Profiler
+- IHMC Robotics for the link to a nice article on the git-flow branching model that we happen to use

 ![YourKit](https://www.yourkit.com/images/yklogo.png)